Soapstone-Services/glassBead-001-atris/README.md

 First, clone this repo and download it locally.

 Next, you'll need to set up environment variables in your repo's `.env.local` file.
 Copy the `.env.example` file to `.env.local`.
 To start with the basic examples, you'll just need to add your OpenAI API key.
-I have a [constants.ts](app/lib/chat/constants.ts) file with variables for the keys and such you'll need to generate/provide separately.
-Everything's either free or very, very cheap to use (< $0.05/week if you're developing a *lot*).

 Next, install the required packages using your preferred package manager (e.g. `npm`).